DecisionsDev/decisions-on-spark/bai-loan-validation-spark-runner/README.md

 Please refer to the cluster section of ![simple runner](../simple-loan-validation-spark-runner/README.md "simple runner")

 ## Visualize your automated decisions in a BAI dashboard
 The decision event emitted from the Spark application flow through a Kafka/Flink/ELK pipeline.
 From a BAI installation you see the decisions in Business Performance Center as captured below.
-In addition to the general Decisions dashboard you can make your own more tailored to you neeeds.
+In addition to the general Decisions dashboard you can make your own more tailored to vertical needs.

 ![Dashboard](../docs/images/bai-bpc-dashboard.png "Dashboard")